shootingsoul/terbit-connector/README.md

 # Terbit Connector
 Terbit Connector enables rapid application development of a PC-based interface to embedded systems.
+Terbit Connector provides plotting, logging, scripting, and signal analysis.
+You provide plugins to support your custom devices, displays, and calculations.

 ## System Requirements
 1. QT 5.3+
 2. Boost 1.55+